I Ching Oracle Result: Transformation from Hexagram 20 with Changing Lines 2, 3, 5 to Hexagram 18

 (Guān wǒ shēng, jìn tuì.)

-“Contemplation of one’s own life.
-Advancing or retreating.”
+"Viewing one's own life.
+Advancing or withdrawing."

 Line 5 Changing